-The root symbol is book-a type constructor-which shows the class that this (ψ -term) type expression denotes.
+The root symbol is books---a type constructor---which shows the class that this (ψ -term) type expression denotes.
 It has five sub- ψ -terms under the attribute labels title, author, call_number, pub_date, and isbn.
-This ψ -term denotes a class of book whose authors have the same first and last names, e.g., Allen Allen.
+This ψ -terms denotes a class of books whose authors have the same first and last names, e.g., Allen Allen.

-Each class inherits the attributes of its parents in the class hierarchy-i.e., if a class c has a subclass d, d inherits all of c's attributes.
-For example, we can define an ordering between the two type symbols (denoting classes) library_material and book as follows.
-Given a definition of library_material4 with its attributes and their types (no root symbol means \top), we can define book as:
+Each class inherits the attributes of its parents in the class hierarchy---i.e., if a class c has a subclass d, d inherits all of c's attributes.
+For example, we can define an ordering between the two type symbols (denoting classes) library_material and books as follows.
+Given a definition of library_material3 with its attributes and their types (no root symbol means T), we can define books as: